DOT Therapy Photos – A Patient Experience: The DOT laser treatment (CO2 laser)

 - You’ll also need to avoid any alcohol for about 5 days after treatment AND of course, NOT smoke at all.
-If you don’t follow this advice, your healing might be delayed and your DOT Therapy results might not be as great as they would be, otherwise.
+If you don’t follow this advice, your healing might be delayed.
+Your DOT Therapy results might also not be as great as they would be, otherwise.

 Want to learn more about whether DOT Therapy and Healite II treatments are suitable for YOUR skin?
 Schedule a skin consultation with one of our leading Dermal Clinicians by phoning (03) 8849 1400 or sending in an enquiry form.